 Wall Street Ratings are one of the few features available to Basic members.
 To access Quant and Author ratings, you’ll have to upgrade to Pro or Premium.

-These models aim to predict earnings forecasts, target prices, expected performance, and more.
+The models predict earnings forecasts, target prices, expected performance, and more.

 Collectively, analysts take all this information and condense it down into an estimate, so customers can quickly digest their take on a particular stock.